Bridging the gap between America and Europe.

 After more than four decades at the center of the American art market, K. Nathan Gallery’s Keith Kelman is entering a new chapter…

-Recognized as one of America’s foremost authorities on American and California art of the late 19th and 20th centuries, Kelman’s career has been shaped by an uncommon depth of scholarship, connoisseurship, and market leadership.
-His expertise spans Early California painting, American Impressionism, and Post-War Modernism, with a particular emphasis on historically significant, museum-quality works.
+Recognized as an authority on American and California art of the late 19th and 20th centuries, Kelman’s career has been shaped by scholarship, connoisseurship, and market leadership.
+His expertise spans Early California painting, American Impressionism, and Post-War Modernism.

-Mr. Kelman’s professional life in art began more than 50 years ago, a period during which he developed a reputation for rigorous standards and an unerring eye for quality.
+Mr. Kelman’s professional life in art began more than 50 years ago.
+Extensively museum educated, he developed an eye for quality and a reputation for searching the market for gems hidden in auctions all over the world.
 In 1992, he established K. Nathan Gallery in La Jolla, California—which would become one of the West Coast’s premier fine art galleries.

 For over three decades (1992–2026), K. Nathan Gallery distinguished itself through: